eesd-epfl/DICpy/README.md

 DICpy is a python toolbox for digital image correlation analysis.

 This python package provide a set of methods used in Digital Image Correlation for the estimation of displacement and strain fields in materials.
+It is developed and maintained by the Earthquake Engineering & Structural Dynamics lab at EPFL (Switzerland).

 # Documentation